snowflakedb/snowflake-cli/README.md

 # Snowflake Developer CLI

-⚠️ This is an early concept CLI for working with Snowflake.
-It is not officially supported by Snowflake, and is not intended for production use. ⚠️
+This is an open source and community supported tool.
+Support is provided on a best effort basis by project contributors.

 ## Overview